 The work breakdown structure is ideal for brainstorming and coming up with ideas of what to include in the project.
 Because it is such an involved planning process, it makes it easy to list all the ideas and then scratch out the unnecessary ones as the plan becomes clearer and more succinct.

 Risk is mitigated and managed from the beginning when using the work breakdown structure.
 The WBS is performed before any work has begun in order to anticipate all requirements of the project.
 This includes resource allocation like time, money and labor.
-The process of performing the work breakdown structure helps the team think about the areas for potential risk and account for them in the planning phase.
+The process of performing the work breakdown structure helps the team think about the areas of potential risk and account for them in the planning phase.

 When a project is broken down into manageable tasks or packages, it becomes a lot easier to assign these to the appropriate individual.
 This helps your team plan around other work that needs to be completed outside of the project in question.